-Since those early days, the Camellia sinensis (Tea) plant has spread to many regions in the world.
-In neighbouring India, a relative of the Chinese Tea variety named Camellia sinensis var assamica was discovered in 1823.
-Across the Palk Strait in Sri Lanka (formerly Ceylon), Tea became a commercial success following the failure of Coffee crops in 1869.
-Years later, in 1903, the introduction of Tea to Kenya, though initially for ornamental purposes, gave rise to one of the country's most lucrative exports.
+China Tea dates back some 5,000 years.
+For millennia, the country had a monopoly over the industry with Loose Green Tea being a big export.
+Then, in 1823, this changed with the discovery of a new variety of the Tea plant growing in Assam, India.
+Across the Palk Strait, Ceylon Tea, grown in present-day Sri Lanka, became a commercial success following the failure of Coffee crops in 1869.
+Years later, in 1903, the introduction of Tea to Kenya gave rise to one of the country's most lucrative exports.